 Using skilled evaluation, diagnosis and a wide range of hands-on techniques, osteopaths can identify important types of dysfunction in your body.
-Osteopathic treatment uses techniques such as stretching, soft tissue, muscle energy resistance, counter strain, functional and cranial for general treatment of the soft tissues and fluid flow along with mobilization and gentle manipulation of specific joints and soft tissues.
+Osteopathic treatment uses techniques such as stretching, soft tissue, muscle energy resistance, counter strain, functional and cranial for general treatment of the soft tissues and fluid flow along with mobilization and non-invasive manipulation of specific joints and soft tissues.

 In Australia, Osteopaths are Government registered practitioners who complete a minimum of five years’ university training in anatomy, physiology, pathology, general medical diagnosis and osteopathic techniques.

 Osteopaths are primary healthcare practitioners and are trained to recognize conditions, which require medical referral.
 They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.

 Osteopathy is covered by most private health funds and the Medicare Enhanced Primary Care scheme.
 Osteopaths are registered providers for workers’ compensation schemes, motor accident insurers and the Department of Veterans’ Affairs.

 Dr Chris Rickson from HealthStates, an osteopath from Natureco states, “ You cut yourself and it heals.
 This simple concept applies to all parts of the human body.
 If you look hard enough and find the cause of disease or pain, you can treat the cause and not just the symptoms.”